qing762/paper-version-links/README.md

 ## How it works

-It fetch the version & build number from [PaperMC API](https://api.papermc.io) and format it into a JSON format, same as [osipxd's Paper versions links](https://gist.github.com/osipxd/6119732e30059241c2192c4a8d2218d9) .
+It fetches the versions & build numbers available from [PaperMC API](https://api.papermc.io) and format it into a JSON format, same as [osipxd's Paper versions links](https://gist.github.com/osipxd/6119732e30059241c2192c4a8d2218d9) .

 ## API Reference